Nubicola/NAEQ_GO/README.md

 -d=dir  to read all files in a directory
 (list on the command line) to process the words on the command line.

--o=dir to write NAEQ_##.md files
+-o=dir to write NAEQ_##.md files.
+It will merge existing content it finds there.

-The latter isn't working yet.
-Instead everything is written to stdout.
+There's not a ton of error checking or resiliance.